World's finest at Augusta but who will shine?

 Smith claimed a share of second place in 2020 - when he became the first player to shoot sub-70 in all four rounds - and says he can "compete against anyone in any given week" as he looks to land his first major.

-Open champion Morikawa wants to "play to his strengths" after finishing 44th and 18th in his two Augusta appearances, while 2020 champion Dustin Johnson and two-time winner Jordan Spieth already have the knowledge of what it takes to succeed.
+Open champion Morikawa wants to "play to his strengths" after finishing 44th and 18th in his two Augusta appearances, while 2020 champion Dustin Johnson and 2015 winner Jordan Spieth already have the knowledge of what it takes to succeed.

 Norway's Viktor Hovland is ranked fourth in the world but there are doubts whether his short game is good enough to succeed at Augusta, while 25-year-old American Sam Burns - who has enjoyed a breakout year with three tour wins - makes his Masters debut.